jocelynthode/CCS-REST/report/report.md

 # Cloud Computing: Mini-project 1
 This implementation was made by Simon BRULHART and Jocelyn THODE.

-The Project is composed of:
+The project is composed of:
 * CCS-REST
     * Repository: https://github.com/jocelynthode/CCS-REST
     * Public endpoint: https://brulhart-thode-sass-app.herokuapp.com